amrayoub/Stock-Trading-App/README.md

 ## Bonus points

-* ~~Ensure a persistence mechanism
+*Ensure a persistence mechanism
-* ~~Maintain a single position when the same symbol is added multiple times
+*  Maintain a single position when the same symbol is added multiple times
-* ~~Option to buy/sell a number of shares
+* ~Option to buy/sell a number of shares
-* Support multiple currencies and normalize to EUR
-* Support multiple accounts / portfolios
-* ~~Automatically update price data on a regular interval (e.g. 5s.)
+* Automatically update price data on a regular interval (e.g. 5s.)
-* Ensure the solution contains a test coverage of ~80%

 ## Code scaffolding